sudheerj/vuejs-interview-questions/README.md

      Hence, It is always recommended to provide a key with v-for whenever possible, unless the iterated DOM content is simple.

-     **Note:** You shouldn’t use non-primitive values like objects and arrays as v-for keys.
+     **Note:** You shouldn't use non-primitive values like objects and arrays as v-for keys.
 Use string or numeric values instead.

      **[⬆ Back to Top](#table-of-contents)**